aergoio/aergo/pkg/trie/README.md

 ### Deleting from the tree
 When a leaf is removed from the tree, special care is taken by the Update() function to keep leaf nodes at the highest subtree containing only 1 key.
 Otherwise, if a node has a different position in the tree, the resulting trie root would be different even though keys and values are the same.

-So, when a key is deleted, Update() checks if it’s sibling is also a leaf node and moves it up until the highest subtree root containing only that non-default key.
+So, when a key is deleted, Update() checks if its sibling is also a leaf node and moves it up until the highest subtree root containing only that non-default key.

 ![deleted](pictures/deleted.png)
 *Figure 3.
 The same tree after deleting a blue key : LeafNode1 moves up to the highest subtree containing one key*